 Curious about the Sacred Music from previous Colloquia?
 Listen to some of the sound files from previous years at this website: http://music.dierschow.com/Colloquium/

-Or watch this video documentary about the first time the Colloquium was held at Loyola (50 min.)
+Or watch this video documentary about the Colloquium when it was held at Loyola University in 2009 (50 min.)